manuel-serrano/bigloo/www/_index.md

 so if you are willing to have you project mentioned on that page please send a mail to manuel serrano at inria fr for inclusion.</div>}

-### Example 1: Scheme and C
+### Example 1: Bigloo and C

-Bigloo makes it easy to share Scheme code and C code.
-In that example, the result of the `fib` Scheme function operating on Scheme fixnum numbers will be passed to the standard `printf` C function.
+Bigloo makes it easy to share code with C. In that example, the result of the `fib` Bigloo function operating on Bigloo fixnum numbers will be passed to the standard `printf` C function.
 This example also give a flavor of Bigloo's module.

 ```scheme
 ${doc.include( "./fib.scm" )}
 ```

-This Scheme program can be turned into a binary executable with:
+This Bigloo program can be turned into a binary executable with:

 ```shell
 $ bigloo fib.scm -o fib